projectatomic/atomic-site/source/blog/2016-04-07-developing-with-mesos-marathon.md

 in `/etc/resolv.conf` file.
 This makes it the primary DNS server.
 Related documentation [link](http://mesosphere.github.io/mesos-dns/docs/#slave-setup).

-For the redis container in this repo, go ahead and create a directory `/opt/redis` on the Vagrant box.
+For the Redis container in this repo, go ahead and create a directory `/opt/redis` on the Vagrant box.
 This is for the sake of persistence.
 Also, you need to apply below SELinux context to `/opt/redis` on the host: